 Key goals within the project are characterizing and understanding the non-equilibrium dynamics of light-induced phase transitions or photo-stabilized non-equilibrium phases.
-A particular key aspect is optical control of superconductivity.
+A particular key aspect is optical control of superconductivity or similar coherent condensates.
 Therefore both experimental and theoretical groups throughout the center work closely together addressing various aspects of the transient order parameter dynamics or possible models behind light driven phase transitions.

-From the experimental point of view 2 collaborations within the center combine their individual expertise to realize novel experiments to advance the understanding of (i) light induced superconductivity and (ii) transient Higgs dynamics of the superconducting condensate.
+From the experimental point of view 2 collaborations within the center combine their individual expertise to realize novel experiments to advance the understanding of (i) light control of superconductivity or other correlated electron states and (ii) transient Higgs dynamics of the superconducting condensate.

+Closely related to this non-equilibrium control and dynamics is project (ii) that aims to probe in particular the collective dynamics and the eigenmodes of coherent condensates.
 A fundamental property of all types of superconductors is the appearance of a collective excitation, which is a result of breaking the continuous U (1) symmetry.
-This is the statement of the general Goldstone theorem, which was formulated in 1962.
-For instance, in neutral superfluids with a two–component order parameter one can excite a so–called Anderson–Bogoliubov or gauge mode, which corresponds to the angular excitation in the Mexican hat potential of the free energy F. The existence of this phase mode is necessary to restore the particle conservation law.
+This is the statement of the general Goldstone theorem.
+For instance, in neutral superfluids with a two–component order parameter one can excite a so–called Anderson–Bogoliubov or gauge mode, which corresponds to the angular excitation in the Mexican hat potential of the free energy F (Figure 3).
+The existence of this phase mode is necessary to restore the particle conservation law.
 On the other hand, in charged systems, like single band superconductors, this collective excitation is shifted to the plasma mode according to the Anderson–Higgs mechanism and appears in most cases in the quasiparticle continuum.
 This is the result of the long–range Coulomb interaction.
 Moreover, one–band superconductors exhibit, in addition, amplitude fluctuations of the order parameter.
 Due to the approximate particle–hole symmetry of the superconducting excitations and similarities to the Lorentz invariant theory, this radial excitation in the Mexican hat potential of the free energy F corresponds to the Higgs mode from high energy physics.